 Rennet can often be purchased at beer or cheese making stores, specialty grocers, or online.
-If you are a vegetarian, be sure to purchase animal rennet as some are not veggie friendly.
+If you are a vegetarian, be sure to purchase vegetable rennet as some are not veggie friendly.

 Many individuals will substitute kosher salt for this ingredient, which I am sure will work just fine, but for the price (relatively inexpensive), I decided to spring for the cheese salt.

-You will also need citric acid for this Homemade Mozzarella Cheese.
+You will also need citric acid.
 The good news is this is easier to find.
-Most grocery stores will have this and can often be found in the canning aisle.
+Most grocery stores will have this and can often be found in the canning aisle and, of course, online.

 When all of that is assembled, you are ready to start your cheese making!